 However, there are several things that you need to be aware of for you to raise them together successfully.
 You will have to make them live in harmony by planning accordingly.

-Generally, chickens and ducks have different lifestyles that you must consider before you go ahead to raise them together.
+Generally, chickens and ducks have different lifestyles that you must consider before raising them together.

 Here we will discuss everything you need to know to raise chickens and ducks together successfully.
 Keep reading to learn more.